Fudenberg-Research-Group/group-website/content/authors/Chavali/_index.md

 ---

 Vamsi is a concurrent BS/MS student in the [Department of Quantitative and Computational Biology](https://www.qcb-dornsife.usc.edu) at USC.
-He has worked with [Pinchas Cohen] in the area of computational biology and gerontology toward understanding the role of mitochondrial-derived proteins in aging.
+He has worked with [Pinchas Cohen](https://gero.usc.edu/labs/cohenlab/) in the area of computational biology and gerontology toward understanding the role of mitochondrial-derived peptides in aging.

 His work in the Fudenberg lab focuses on the exploring the interplay between CTCF and TF binding motifs in the context of 3D genome organization.